-Must I leave Canada by the valid until date on my temporary resident visa?
+Must I leave Canada by the valid until date on my visitor visa?

-- The officer may stamp your passport and give you a visitor record.
-If so, you must leave Canada by the date shown under “Valid until” on that visitor record.
+- You must leave Canada by the date under “Valid until” on that visitor record.

-- The officer may simply stamp your passport without writing a date under that stamp or giving you a visitor record.
-If so, you can stay in Canada for six months.
+- If the officer stamps your passport without writing a date under that stamp or giving you a visitor record

 Answers others found useful

 - Do I need a visa to visit Canada?